msbxii/home/README.markdown

     wget -O - http://git.io/mhsetup | bash

-then if you want, change your shell to `zsh` with

-    chsh -s zsh

-this can't usually be done automatically because of some 'security' or something, I don't even know.
+*warning: dangerous*

-The install script requires `git` and `zsh`, and attempts to automatically install them.
+The install script requires `git`, and attempts to automatically install it if not found.

 A git repository will be created in `~/$HOME_CONFIG_REPO`, which is defined by the script and not very configurable.